Nottingham City Council has plans to dramatically transform and regenerate the Broadmarsh area of Nottingham city centre.

 - Work to transform the Broadmarsh area started in January 2016 and will be delivered through a coordinated and staged programme of improvements, estimated to take around four years to complete

-- In June 2017, the City Council announced plans to demolish and rebuild the Car Park and Bus Station.
-This work is due to start in July 2017 and will take around six months to complete.
-Rebuilding the Car Park and Bus Station will begin spring/summer 2018, with new shops, restaurants and leisure facilities set to be announced in due course
+- Demolition of the Broadmarsh Car Park started in July 2017 and involved the careful demolition of the Car Park and removal of the bridges joining it to intu Broadmarsh.
+Rebuilding the Car Park and Bus Station will begin in the summer/autumn 2018, with new shops, restaurants and leisure facilities set to be announced in due course

-- Work on intu Broadmarsh will begin in earnest at the beginning of 2018, with new shops, restaurants and leisure facilities set to be announced in due course.
-Works to refurbish intu Broadmarsh are expected to complete in mid-2020
+- Work on intu Broadmarsh will begin in the summer/autumn of 2018, with new shops, restaurants and leisure facilities set to be announced in due course.
+Works to refurbish intu Broadmarsh are expected to complete in mid-late 2020

 - Road changes, including works on Greyfriar Gate, Canal Street, Middle Hill and Collin Street will happen in phases from 2017 to 2020.

-- Work on the new Skills Hub is expected to start in summer 2018, ready to open for the beginning of the new school year in September 2020.
+- Work on the new City Hub is expected to start in summer 2018, ready to open for the beginning of the new academic year in September 2020.

 What would the proposed transformation of the Broadmarsh area mean for me?